Display apps, data, and web maps

 Note:

-Displaying content on a site or page does not automatically add the item or items to the site's content library.
-When using the Gallery, Map, and Application card, you must also add the item to your site's content library if you want it to be discoverable in your site's search results.
-For more information, see Add existing items.
+Displaying content on a site or page does not automatically add the item or items to the site's content catalog.
+When using the Gallery, Map, and Application card, you must also add the item to your site's content catalog if you want it to be discoverable in your site's search results.
+For more information, refer to Add existing content.

-Popular items displayed on sites and pages include dashboards, story maps, and web maps.
+Common items displayed on sites and pages include dashboards, stories, and web maps.
 These items are created and managed in ArcGIS Online.
-When populating a card with content, you can choose from your own content or content that's been shared with your team, your organization, or the public.
+When populating a card with content, you can choose from your own content or content that's been shared with your groups, your organization, or the public.

 Tip: